Skip to content

 • The Running Average Power Limit (RAPL)

 These metrics are then used as inputs for a power model that estimates the power consumption of each software.
-The model can derive from the reality, each time the cpu-error-threshold is reached it learns a new power model, using the previous reports.
+The model is calibrated each time a cpu-error-threshold is reached by learning a new power model with previous reports.

 The choice of those specific metrics is motivated in SmartWatts: Self-Calibrating Software-Defined Power Meter for Containers